kraw/iOS-SDK/README.md

 ## iBeacon Configuration Application

-You can use the kontakt.io application for setting up your iBeacon infrastructure.
+You can use the Navigine application for setting up your iBeacon infrastructure.
 Source files for this application reside in the bt5 folder.
-Besides the kontakt.io bt5 application sources, the folder contains all necessary header files, XCode project files, tests, and whatever you might need when working with the bt5 application for setting up your iBeacon infrastructure.
+Besides the bt5 application sources, the folder contains all necessary header files, XCode project files, tests, and whatever you might need when working with the bt5 application for setting up your iBeacon infrastructure.

 Refer to [Setting Up iBeacon Infrastructure](http://docs.navigine.com/is_ibeacon_configuration.html) for details on creating an infrastructure based on using iBeacons.